v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-binary-files.md

 - ReadAllBytes method [Visual Basic], reading from binary files
 - My.Computer.FileSystem object, reading from binary files ms.assetid: d2b1269e-24b6-42e0-9414-ae708db282d8
-ms.openlocfilehash: 72e9361193a5b099841d989e842ff36662cf690d
+ms.openlocfilehash: c33bc72a5c79901e3715ed6a587ffdb8e3565e48
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64623719"
+ms.locfileid: "74335296"
 ---
-# <a name="how-to-read-from-binary-files-in-visual-basic"></a>Instrukcje: Odczyt z plików binarnych w Visual Basic
+# <a name="how-to-read-from-binary-files-in-visual-basic"></a>Porady: odczyt z plików binarnych w Visual Basic

-`My.Computer.FileSystem` Obiektu `ReadAllBytes` metody do odczytu z plików binarnych.
+The `My.Computer.FileSystem` object provides the `ReadAllBytes` method for reading from binary files.

-### <a name="to-read-from-a-binary-file"></a>Odczytywanie pliku binarnego
+### <a name="to-read-from-a-binary-file"></a>To read from a binary file

-- Użyj `ReadAllBytes` metody, która zwraca zawartość pliku w postaci tablicy bajtów.
-W tym przykładzie odczytuje z pliku `C:/Documents and Settings/selfportrait.jpg`.
+- Use the `ReadAllBytes` method, which returns the contents of a file as a byte array.
+This example reads from the file `C:/Documents and Settings/selfportrait.jpg`.

      [!code-vb[VbVbcnMyFileSystem#78](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#78)]

-- W przypadku dużych plików binarnych, można użyć <xref:System.IO.FileStream.Read%2A> metody <xref:System.IO.FileStream> obiektu do odczytu z pliku określonej wartości w danym momencie.
-Następnie można ograniczyć, jaka część pliku jest ładowany do pamięci dla każdej operacji odczytu.
-Poniższy przykładowy kod kopiuje plik i umożliwia obiektowi wywołującemu określenie, ile plików jest odczytywany przez ilość pamięci na operacje odczytu.
+- For large binary files, you can use the <xref:System.IO.FileStream.Read%2A> method of the <xref:System.IO.FileStream> object to read from the file only a specified amount at a time.
+You can then limit how much of the file is loaded into memory for each read operation.
+The following code example copies a file and allows the caller to specify how much of the file is read into memory per read operation.

      [!code-vb[VbVbcnMyFileSystem#91](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#91)]

 ## <a name="robust-programming"></a>Niezawodne programowanie

- Następujące warunki mogą spowodować zgłoszenie wyjątku:
+ The following conditions may cause an exception to be thrown:

-- Ścieżka nie jest prawidłowa dla jednego z następujących przyczyn: jest to ciąg o zerowej długości, zawiera tylko znak odstępu, zawiera nieprawidłowe znaki lub jest ścieżką do urządzenia (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (<xref:System.ArgumentException>).

-- Ścieżka jest nieprawidłowa, ponieważ jest on `Nothing` (<xref:System.ArgumentNullException>).
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- Plik nie istnieje (<xref:System.IO.FileNotFoundException>).
+- The file does not exist (<xref:System.IO.FileNotFoundException>).

-- Plik jest używany przez inny proces lub wystąpi błąd We/Wy (<xref:System.IO.IOException>).
+- The file is in use by another process, or an I/O error occurs (<xref:System.IO.IOException>).

-- Ścieżka przekracza maksymalną długość zdefiniowaną przez system (<xref:System.IO.PathTooLongException>).
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Nazwa pliku lub katalogu w ścieżce zawiera dwukropek (:) lub jest w nieprawidłowym formacie (<xref:System.NotSupportedException>).
+- A file or directory name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- Nie ma wystarczającej ilości pamięci, aby zapisać ciąg do bufora (<xref:System.OutOfMemoryException>).
+- There is not enough memory to write the string to buffer (<xref:System.OutOfMemoryException>).

-- Użytkownik nie ma wystarczających uprawnień do wyświetlania ścieżki (<xref:System.Security.SecurityException>).
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

  Nie należy podejmować decyzji dotyczących zawartości pliku na podstawie rozszerzenia nazwy pliku.
-Na przykład plik Form1.vb może nie być plik źródłowy w języku Visual Basic.
+For example, the file Form1.vb may not be a Visual Basic source file.

  Sprawdź wszystkie dane wejściowe, zanim użyjesz danych w aplikacji.
 Zawartość pliku może się różnić od oczekiwanej i metody odczytu z pliku nie zadziałają.